 Facemasks can be worn to help protect those around you and should be worn by people who are sick.

-Using a mask is not enough and should be combined with other preventative measures such as frequent hand washing and physical distancing.
-Learn more about the precautions you should take if you are sick.
+Wearing a mask should be combined with other important preventative measures such as frequent hand washing

-Wearing a non-medical or cloth mask or face covering is a matter of personal choice but can help to protect others.
-Some people can spread the virus when they have very mild symptoms or may be unaware they are infected.
-In this case, wearing a mask can help protect others by containing your own droplets from coughing, sneezing, speaking or laughing.
-Wearing a cloth mask will not protect you from COVID-19 but it is a good option in situations where you cannot keep a safe distance from others for an extended period of time such as when you are on transit, getting a haircut or visiting someone indoors.
+If you are healthy, wearing a non-medical or cloth mask or face covering is a matter of personal choice and it might help to protect others.
+This is because some people can spread the virus when they have very mild symptoms or may not know that they are infected.
+In this case, wearing a mask can help protect others by containing your own droplets when talking, laughing, singing, coughing, or sneezing.
+Wearing a cloth mask might not protect you from COVID-19, but it is a good option in situations where you cannot keep a safe distance from others for an extended period of time, such as when you are on transit, getting a haircut or visiting someone indoors.

-Any mask, no matter how efficient at filtration or how good the seal, will have minimal effect if it is not used together with other preventive measures, such as frequent hand washing and physical distancing.
+Any mask, no matter how good it is at catching droplets or how well it seals, will have minimal effect if it is not used together with other preventive measures, such as frequent hand washing and physical distancing.

 It is important to treat people wearing masks with respect.

-- Some materials are better than others.
-Use clean and stretchy 100% cotton, tea towels, sheets, t-shirts or pillowcases.
+- Homemade masks can be made from different materials, but some materials are better than others.
+Use clean 100% cotton, polyester or a cotton-polyester blend.
+For example, masks could be made from tea towels, sheets, t-shirts or pillowcases.

-Commercial masks should not be cleaned and reused because putting surgical masks in the washing machine may damage the protective layers in the masks, reducing their effectiveness.
+Medical/surgical masks should not be cleaned and reused because putting medical/surgical masks in the washing machine may damage the protective layers, reducing their effectiveness.
 If you are sick or caring for someone who is sick, masks need to be changed frequently.
-To dispose of masks after use:
+All masks should be changed if wet or visibly soiled; a wet mask should not be used for an extended period of time.

 - Wash your hands with soap and water before taking off your mask.